Medical sales representatives promote and sell their company's products to key healthcare professionals

 Work experience

-Relevant work experience in a hospital placement or in a commercial environment may also improve your chances.
+Relevant work experience in a hospital placement or commercial environment may also improve your chances.
 Look out for summer internships and placements.
 Experience in a general sales, retail sales or customer service role is particularly useful.

 Research the pharmaceutical industry and keep up to date with developments in the NHS.
 Talk to chemists and pharmacists.